-An opportunity to complete an in-depth, supervised, independent study of a topic of special interest to the student in an area not covered by established courses.
-Consultation with the instructor.
-The course culminates in a research paper.
+An opportunity to complete an in-depth, supervised, independent study of a topic of special interest to the student in an area not covered bv established courses Consultation with the instructor.
+The course in research culminates а paper.
 Prerequisites: limited to Psychology majors of junior standing or above, and consent.
 Offered as needed.